Our History

 2016

-In the Spring of 2016, Potential Development High School held a ribbon-cutting ceremony for the installation of the elevator and renovations of the building’s second floor.
-Completion of this project enabled us to double the student enrollment through the addition of 8 classrooms to the high school.
+In the spring of 2016, Potential Development High School celebrated a major milestone with a ribbon-cutting ceremony marking the installation of a new elevator and the renovation of the building’s second floor.
+This transformative project not only improved accessibility, but also allowed us to significantly expand our educational offerings.

 2017